 Buddhism thereby becomes the dominant canopy covering all aspects of living.
 The motto is “depend only on oneself.”
 Karma (cause and consequence) controls everything.
 Buddhism teaches, “Do good, and one receives good.
 Do evil, and one receives evil.”

-Multiple diverse expressions of Buddhism frustrate defining common precepts precisely.
+Diverse expressions of Buddhism make it difficult to define common precepts in a precise way.
 While basic doctrines are fundamental to most sects, much variance among syncretistic Folk Buddhist forms occur.
 Thus belief systems among Buddhists tend to have some key primary colors in common, but differing shades of the rainbow’s hues also co-exist.

 Basic Buddhism is atheistic, rejecting gods and supernatural powers as inconsequential, though majority Folk Buddhists still fear the spirits (both ancestral and nature ones).
-Thoughts of going to one of hundreds of Buddhist hells petrifies them.
-They are afraid of disgruntled ancestral spirits, who plague and bother them frequently.
+Thoughts of going to one of hundreds of Buddhist hells petrify many.
+Folk Buddhists are often afraid of disgruntled ancestral spirits, who plague and bother them frequently.